 To start with, both offer a free virtual server for tiny, basic setups.
 In EC2 this is called a micro instance, and Amazon entices new customers with a free micro instance for the first year (0.6 GB RAM, unlimited swap up to your storage limit, 160GB storage) and all this costs roughly $15 a per month (on demand).
 Heroku’s server is called a dyno, and your first dyno is free for perpetuity.
 Great, right?
 Er, not so fast.
 Remember, a basic dyno won’t be able to do very much (512 MB RAM, 1GB swap), so you’ll likely need additional ones if your application has a larger memory footprint.

 As mentioned, AWS is an IaaS platform, and Heroku is a PaaS platform.
-Heroku provides you a limited range of languages, databases and environments to work with (Linux, Node.js, Clojure, Scala, Ruby, Java, PHP, MongoDB, Cloudant, PostgreSQL).
+Heroku provides you a limited range of languages, databases and environments to work with (Linux operating system, Node.js, Clojure, Scala, Ruby, Java, PHP, MongoDB, Cloudant, PostgreSQL).
 But the general consensus is that things run very well within that limited range, especially for Ruby-based apps and platforms like Ruby on Rails.
 For instance Heroku’s simple horizontal scaling means that the load on your app is automatically spread among all your dynos.
 The house is already built, so your role is mostly to just move in and arrange your furniture to make it a home, so to speak.
 The disadvantage is that your choice is severely limited.
 Also, you are locked into Heroku’s proprietary file system.
 This means any files you store on your server will disappear after the server is shut down, and it is not guaranteed to be on other servers your application is running on, and no other services can be run on dynos except those on the pre-approved Heroku list.
 There are hacks online to enable you to run unsupported platforms on Heroku, but the mere fact that you have to resort to hacks is still a cause for worry for many.